buildit/org-design/Recruitment/Exercises/js_engineer.md

 2. Use HTML5/CSS3/JavaScript to implement the solution.
 3. Use the [OpenWeatherMap 5 day weather forecast API](http://openweathermap.org/forecast5) to retrieve the current 5 day weather forecast.
 4. Give some thought to what will make a decent user experience.
 We would like to see something readable but with no need to go all out on sleek and flashy UI elements.
-5. Use any supporting technologies, frameworks, package management, build systems and libraries that you are familiar with and feel are appropriate.
+5. Use any supporting technologies, frameworks, package management, starter kits, build systems and libraries that you are familiar with and feel are appropriate.
 6. Assuming a node.js environment with the latest version installed, please ensure that no there are **no globally installed dependencies required** to build / run your app.
 If you have to have them please explain why.
 This avoids environment issues when trying to build your solution.